matthewyackee/Group_1_Final_Project/README.md

 Model Optimization: Show iterative changes and their impacts on model performance.
 This could involve hyperparameter tuning, feature selection, or trying different modeling techniques such as ensemble methods or neural networks.

-Evaluation: Evaluate the models based on performance metrics and compare the predictive power and accuracy between the stocks of the new and old generations.
-This helps assess the reliability and effectiveness of the models in real-world scenarios.
+Evaluation: Evaluate the model using R-squared based on performance metrics and compare the predictive power and accuracy between various stocks.

 ## Stocks: